-3. Regional Boards - UK
+3. Regional Groups and SIGs - UK

-- 3.1 Each Regional Board shall comprise a Chair and up to three Vice Chairs plus up to 11 Ambassadors. - 3.2 All Regional Board members must be members of CIM at any grade.
-The Chair and Vice Chairs must be Voting Members. - 3.3 Appointments to the Regional Board will be made every three years or as determined by the Board of Directors when all Members within the Region will be contacted by CIM inviting them to express interest in the role of Chair, Vice Chair or Ambassador for their Region. - 3.4 The Chair and Vice Chairs will be appointed by interview. - 3.5 Once formally appointed, the Chair and Vice Chairs may convene an initial meeting at which the only business will be to appoint Ambassadors to serve on the Regional Board. - Ambassadors will approve the appointment of Project Team members (in line with Regional Operational plans) to assist the Board in carrying out specific projects.
-Project Team members will not be members of the Regional Board and do not need to be CIM members. - 3.7 The term of office for the Chair and Vice Chairs is three years renewable for one further continuous term in that role, subject to clause 3.3.
-An Officer completing six years' tenure may not re-stand to that role until they have completed a break in office of three years. - 3.8 The term of office for Ambassadors is up to three years. - 3.9 Project team members do not have a term of office. - 3.10 No member of CIM staff may be a member of a Regional Board and ex staff may not be members unless one year has lapsed since their employment with CIM ended. - 3.11 A serving Regional Board member shall not be eligible to serve on the Board of Directors. - 3.12 A member of a Regional Board shall cease to be such if: - 3.12.1 s/he ceases to be a member of CIM; - 3.12.2 s/he fails to attend three consecutive meetings of the Board without the prior consent of the Chair; - 3.12.3 s/he ceases to reside or work in the Region; - 3.12.4 s/he is elected to the Board of Directors.
+- 3.1 Each Regional Group and SIG committee shall comprise a Chair and up to three Vice Chairs plus up to six Ambassadors. - 3.2 All Group committee members must be members of CIM at any grade.
+The Chair and Vice Chairs must be Voting Members. - 3.3 Appointments to the Group committee will be made when the term of office for Chair, Vice Chairs or Ambassadors has expired or earlier if there is a vacancy.
+All Members within the Region or Sector will be contacted by CIM inviting them to express interest in the role of Chair, Vice Chair or Ambassador for their Region or Sector. - 3.4 The Chair, Vice Chairs and Ambassadors will be appointed by interview. - 3.5 Ambassadors will approve the appointment of Project Team members (in line with Operational plans) to assist the Group committee in carrying out specific projects.
+Project Team members will not be members of the Group committee and do not need to be CIM members. - 3.6 The term of office for the Chair, Vice Chairs and Ambassadors is three years renewable for one further continuous term in that role, subject to clause 3.10.
+A Group committee member completing six years' tenure may not re-stand to that role until they have completed a break in office of three years. - 3.7 The term of office for Project Team members is for the duration of the specific project or two years, whichever is less. - 3.8 No member of CIM staff may be a member of a Group committee and ex staff may not be members unless one year has lapsed since their employment with CIM ended. - 3.9 A serving Group committee member shall not be eligible to serve on the Board of Directors. - 3.10 A member of a Regional Group or SIG committee shall cease to be such if: - 3.10.1 s/he ceases to be a member of CIM; - 3.10.2 s/he fails to attend three consecutive meetings of the Group committee without the prior consent of the Group committee Chair; - 3.10.3 s/he ceases to reside or work in the relevant Region or the sector covered by the SIG; - 3.10.4 s/he is elected to the Board of Directors.